suraiyamurshedmaha656-oss/Ecommerce-platform-project/README.md

 Add  Review for products

-Project documentation and GitHub  ,upload README , and add  voice over for project video
+Project documentation and GitHub  ,upload README , and video

 For Database design  and schema creation all members contributed the same.